 HireSafe’s professional standards define our employment background check practices so that we are always FCRA compliant.
 These include compliant procedures for making investigative telephone calls, to the design of our proprietary, custom software systems and everything in between.

-As a licensed CA Private Investigative Agency (CA PI #25313) we are in the unique position of being one of the very few professionally-trained background screening companies.
-With 19+ years of experience in employment screening you can trust a HireSafe background check.
+With 20 years of experience in employment screening you can trust a HireSafe background check.
 Here are just a few ways we keep you compliant with FCRA and state regulations.